 The University Libraries will make up to two Fenwick Fellow awards available each academic year in order to support research activities of George Mason University faculty members, as well as enhance the resources of the University Libraries.
 The Fenwick Fellow will be awarded $5,000 and will receive exclusive use of a furnished and equipped office in Fenwick Library, as well as access to and support by the Libraries’ Digital Scholarship Center (DiSC).

-Beginning with the 2017-2018 cycle, the program's guidelines have been expanded beyond the single award to include funding for an additional fellowship for a project proposal that specifically aligns with the Libraries’ ever-increasing activities in the area of digital scholarship (e.g., digital humanities, data-focused research, development of digital content and curation).
+In 2017, the program's guidelines were expanded beyond a single award to include funding for an additional fellowship for a project proposal that specifically aligns with the Libraries’ ever-increasing initiatives in the area of digital scholarship (e.g., digital humanities, data-focused research, development of digital content and curation).

 The award is administered by the Office of the Dean of Libraries and University Librarian (with approximately half the amount to cover one-time purchases of research materials or specialized digital scholarship tools, and the remainder allocated towards other research-related costs as deemed appropriate).

 The Fenwick Fellowship is available and funded each academic year.
 The request for proposals and selection of the Fellow takes place during the Spring semester.
 The Fellowship is in effect from late August of the current year until early August of the following year.

 The Fenwick Fellow Program is open only to all tenured, tenure-track, and term (multi-year appointment) faculty members of George Mason University.
 It is requested that previous Fenwick Fellow selectees do not submit proposals.

 The research proposal should be brief, in 12-pt. font, and should be accompanied by a brief curriculum vita, including information about the applicant's current position, and teaching and research responsibilities at George Mason University.